 Ontario is covering the cost of specialized casts to provide more support for patients with diabetic foot ulcers.

 Wound care devices, which include removable, non-removable and total contact foot casts, can significantly improve patients’ quality of life by relieving pressure around the heel, ankle and toes so the foot can properly heal.
-These casts will be made available free of charge at eligible locations such as foot and wound care clinics, specialized programs for diabetes and community health, complex continuing care and rehabilitation centres.
+These casts will be made available at no cost to the user at eligible locations such as foot and wound care clinics, specialized programs for diabetes and community health, complex continuing care and rehabilitation centres.

 ” Amputations are one of the most feared consequences of diabetes.
 Diabetes Canada recognizes the Government of Ontario’s leadership in providing public funding for offloading devices, which treat diabetic foot ulcers and prevent amputations.
 Diabetes Canada encourages the Government of Ontario to continue working on this issue, and encourages other provinces to follow Ontario’s leadership in helping Canadians living with diabetes with their foot care, ” said Amanda Thambirajah, Director of Government Relations, Ontario, Diabetes Canada